mrago256/wayne-state-daily-screener/readme.md

 own risk, and if some health issue comes up, fill out the daily screener manually to notify the university of these changes.

+Note: Some features only work on linux at this time (Auto update of chromedriver)

 ## Setup

 ### Install Selenium using: